As Israel winds down West Bank offensive, rockets from Gaza raise risk of fighting on new front

 JENIN, West Bank (AP) — The Israeli military began withdrawing troops from a militant stronghold in the occupied West Bank late Tuesday, security officials said, winding down an intense two-day operation that killed at least 13 Palestinians, drove thousands from their homes and left a wide swath of damage in its wake.
 One Israeli soldier was killed.

-Just after midnight, residents in the Jenin refugee camp said the army had left the area.
-The army said a soldier had ben killed in the fighting, but gave no further details.
+Just after midnight, residents in the Jenin refugee camp said the army had left the area, and people began returning to the streets.
+There was no immediate confirmation from the military.

 Adding to the tensions, the army said militants in the Gaza Strip launched five rockets into Israel.
-It said all of the rockets were intercepted, but the launches raised the risk of fighting on a second front for Israel.
+It said all of the rockets were intercepted, but the launches raised the risk of fighting on a second front.
+Israel typically responds to rocket fire with airstrikes on targets in Gaza.

 The developments came hours after a Hamas militant rammed his car into a crowded Tel Aviv bus stop and began stabbing people, wounding eight, including a pregnant woman who reportedly lost her baby.
 The attacker was killed by an armed bystander.
 Hamas said the attack was revenge for the Israeli offensive.

-Visiting a military post outside Jenin, Israeli Prime Minister Benjamin Netanyahu indicated the operation, one of the most intense in the territory in nearly two decades, was nearing its end.
-But he vowed to carry out similar operations in the future.
+Earlier Tuesday, Israeli Prime Minister Benjamin Netanyahu indicated the West Bank operation, one of the most intense in the territory in nearly two decades, was nearing its end.
+But he vowed to carry out similar offensives in the future.

 “At these moments we are completing the mission, and I can say that our extensive operation in Jenin is not a one-off,” he said.

-The Israeli military said it carried out an airstrike late Tuesday targeting a militant cell located in a cemetery.
+As the pullout was getting underway, the Israeli military said it carried out an airstrike targeting a militant cell located in a cemetery.
 It said the gunmen threatened forces moving out of the camp.
 There was no immediate word on casualties.

 Israeli and Palestinian officials also reported fighting near a hospital in Jenin late Tuesday.
 An Associated Press reporter on the ground could hear explosions and the sound of gunfire.
 Palestinian hospital officials told the official Wafa news agency that three civilians were hit by Israeli fire.